 The postwar wool boom and a succession of good seasons positioned Blackall for strong growth.
 A State high school opened in 1957, a motel in 1962, the main street saw a building boom.
 Population peaked, but drought came in 1965, followed by the wool price collapse in 1967.
 The town's population dwindled by a third between 1961 and 2001, and the shire's nearly halved; the non-town population went from 1100 (1961) to 370 (2001).

 Blackall has a showground, racecourse, golf course, bowling club and aquatic centre.
 There are four churches, five hotels and two motels, partly a testament to Blackall's position on the Landsborough Highway tourist route to Longreach.
 In times past, the road was 'beyond the black stump', a reference to the black stump survey marker in Blackall used for survey purposes in the 1880s.
 Blackall also has a hospital, a Catholic primary school (1917), the State primary and high schools, a cultural centre and an historical association.
 A two-storey, verandahed tin and timber Masonic temple (1908) is listed on the Queensland heritage register.
 The local Barcoo Independent is published fortnightly.
 To the town's east lies 'Black's Palace', a significant complex of Aboriginal drawings and artefacts.
+The Seymour Department Store closed in 2012 after trading in the town for more than fifty years.

 In 1993 Blackall Shire had 67,000 beef cattle, 458,000 sheep and 159,000 lambs.